cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 Non-IID Issue
 -------------

-Whether the dataset exhibits statistically significant violations of the IID assumption like:  changepoints or shift, drift, autocorrelation, etc. The specific form of violation considered is whether the examples are ordered such that almost adjacent examples tend to have more similar feature values.
+Whether the overall dataset exhibits statistically significant violations of the IID assumption like:  changepoints or shift, drift, autocorrelation, etc. The specific form of violation considered is whether the examples are ordered within the dataset such that almost adjacent examples tend to have more similar feature values.
 If you care about this check, do **not** first shuffle your dataset -- this check is entirely based on the sequential order of your data.
+Learn more via our blog: `https://cleanlab.ai/blog/non-iid-detection/ <https://cleanlab.ai/blog/non-iid-detection/>`_

 The Non-IID issue is detected based on provided `features` or `knn_graph`.
 If you do not provide one of these arguments, this type of issue will not be considered.

+The Non-IID issue is really a dataset-level check, not a per-datapoint level check (either a dataset violates the IID assumption or it doesn't).
+The per-datapoint scores returned for Non-IID issues merely highlight which datapoints you might focus on to better understand this dataset-level issue - there is not necessarily something specifically wrong with these specific datapoints.

 Mathematically, the **overall** Non-IID score for the dataset is defined as the p-value of a statistical test for whether the distribution of *index-gap* values differs between group A vs. group B defined as follows.
 For a pair of examples in the dataset `x1, x2`, we define their *index-gap* as the distance between the indices of these examples in the ordering of the data (e.g. if `x1` is the 10th example and `x2` is the 100th example in the dataset, their index-gap is 90).
 We construct group A from pairs of examples which are amongst the K nearest neighbors of each other, where neighbors are defined based on the provided `knn_graph` or via distances in the space of the provided vector `features` .
 Group B is constructed from random pairs of examples in the dataset.